richardli03/robot_localization_cpp/README.md

 In the end, we basically restarted and tried it again, avoiding all of the mistakes we made the first time.

 # Interesting Lessons
-1. `auto` is *poison*.
-Only use it when you're completely sure that it's being used in way that it cannot be misconstrued or misused in the future.
-It's super annoying to try to deal with type issues, only to find out that you never actually figured out what type a variable should've been in the first place.

-2. This is not a new lesson, but doing things in your brain is hard.
+This is not a new lesson, but doing things in your brain is hard.
 This goes for coordinate frames -- if you don't at least list out what coordinate frames need to be considered at every point in time, you'll struggle a lot to figure out why the particles don't *quite* move the way you want it to move -- but it also goes for probabiliy distributions, software architecture, and pretty much anything else.
 Code is powerful but it is no substitute for a sketch.

+Do not delete the starter code.
+Even on accident.
+Just don't do it @Anmol